Stabilization of underactuated linear coupled reaction-diffusion PDEs via distributed or boundary actuation: Boundary Stabilization

 for all $n\in \mathbb N$.

-System \eqref{barwn1} is written in a form resembling to the one derived after applying modal decomposition for a system with internal actuations $v_1,\ldots, v_N$ multiplied by shape functions $\psi_1,\ldots,\psi_N$ and placed on the first equation only, see \eqref{zn_dot0} and the analysis of the previous section on internal stabilization.
+System \eqref{barwn1} is written in a form resembling to the one that would be derived after applying modal decomposition for a system with internal actuations $v_1,\ldots, v_N$ multiplied by shape functions $\psi_1,\ldots,\psi_N$, which are placed on the first equation only (see \eqref{zn_dot0} and the analysis of the previous section on internal stabilization).

 At this point, let us choose $k_Q$ and $\delta_0$ satisfying Assumption \ref{assumption2}.
 For this decay rate $\delta_0$, at which we able to stabilize \eqref{barwn1}, we can always find a $N \in \mathbb N$ large enough in such a way that